A FAMILY HISTORY

 The Domaine spans a dozen hectares of vines surrounding the property, mainly on the Roaix and Rasteau hill slopes.
 The wines are produced in the ‘Côtes du Rhône Villages Roaix’ AOP (Protected Designation of Origin), in red, white, and rosé wines, as well as the Cru Rasteau vintage red wine.

 Since 2009, the vines are tended according to organic growing principles, and the vines and winemaking process are certified by Ecocert.
 Inspired by his love of the earth, Olivier Tropet spent nearly a decade converting his vineyard to organic agriculture before obtaining the certification.
+Since the 2022 vintage, the domain is fully certified by Demeter for biodynamic culture and winemaking process.
 So he cultivates his vines the natural way, with no weed killers or chemical fertilizers, and the grapes are harvested by hand.
 With simplicity and humility, he respects his estate, his vines, and his history.

 THE ROAIX APPELLATION